ZachWashburn/CrashSteamUser/README.md

 **PoC Code for Steam Bug Bounty, Allowing P2P Connections to Crash Clients, submitted to Valve's bug bounty program under "#1276762
 Improper memory buffer size calculation causes heap corruption in steamclient.dll CMsgSteamNetworkingP2PRendezvous signal parse"**

 *Valve Quickly Responded to, and Patched this bug within a month of initial reporting.
-Funds were awarded under their bug bounty program*
+Funds were awarded under their bug bounty program.
+HackerOne disclosure deadline has elapsed, allowing for the discussion of this bug*

 ## Technical Background